-Utah Broadband uses cutting-edge technology that can provide data links up to 10 GB.
+Utah Broadband uses cutting-edge technology that can provide data links up to 10-Gigs!

 Utah Broadband’s network has been engineered using state-of-the-art, carrier-class equipment that provides reliability of 99.999%.
 This is the same level of reliability offered by wired networks.
 Utah Broadband has many large and well-known businesses that rely on wireless connections for their mission-critical needs and have been doing so for years without any issues.

-6. Is wireless technology useful in the business sector?
+Is Wireless technology useful in the business sector?